 This resource is always available to you.
-Simply enter your Vehicle Identification Number (VIN) below to get the most complete and up-to-date information available on current or previous recalls.
+Simply enter your 17-digit US-based Vehicle Identification Number (VIN) below to see the most complete and up-to-date information on current or previous recalls.

-Enter your VIN to get any recall information
+Enter your 17-digit US-based VIN to get applicable recall information

 Takata Airbag Inflator Recall